 I am going to introduce you to a lesser-known legend in the world of investing, a man named Howard Marks, who I’m guessing most of you have never heard of.

-Howard Marks is a 67-year old billionaire who co-founded investment management firm Oaktree Capital Management which now manages about $84 billion in assets and is a publicly-traded company with ticker symbol OAK.
+Howard Marks is a 67-year-old billionaire who co-founded the investment management firm Oaktree Capital Management which now manages about $84 billion in assets and is a publicly-traded company with ticker symbol OAK.

-Oaktree focuses its investments on high-yield bonds, distressed debt and private equity, and has delivered a whopping 23% average annual return over the past 25 years… that’s quite a mind-boggling return and, to put it in perspective, if you invested $100,000 with Oaktree 25 years ago, you’d now have almost $18 million.
+Oaktree focuses its investments on high-yield bonds, distressed debt, and private equity and has delivered a whopping 23% average annual return over the past 25 years—that’s quite a mind-boggling return and, to put it in perspective, if you had invested $100,000 with Oaktree 25 years ago, you’d now have almost $18 million.
 Marks has rightly earned his fame and fortune by very carefully managing money for his clients.

-Like Buffett, Marks too sends out folksy memos to Oaktree clients where he outlines his views on investing, the markets and the economy that are insightful, direct and sharply written, and have a strong following with value investors including Warren Buffett who says, “when I see memos from Howard Marks in my mail, they’re the first thing I open and read.
-I always learn something”.
-Marks’ also has a book is titled The Most Important Thing: Uncommon Sense for the Thoughtful Investor which is a terrific book I have read.
-You can also read his memos on Oaktree’s website http://www.oaktreecapital.com
+Like Buffett, Marks too sends out folksy memos to Oaktree clients where he outlines his views on investing, the markets, and the economy that are insightful, direct, and sharply written, and have a strong following with value investors including Warren Buffett who says, “When I see memos from Howard Marks in my mail, they’re the first thing I open and read.
+I always learn something.”
+Marks also has a book titled The Most Important Thing: Uncommon Sense for the Thoughtful Investor which is a terrific book that I’ve have read.
+You can also read his memos on Oaktree’s website here.

 Success in investing is not a function of what you buy.
 It’s a function of what you pay.